reyccodes/portfolio/docs/index.md

-# Welcome to My Website!
+# Hi!
+I'm Shreya Chaudhary

 !!! warning "This website is currently under development!"
     Expect for some major changes to occur within the new few hours and days!

 Hello!
 I'm an undergraduate studying Computer Science and Engineering at MIT.
+I'm currently exploring the vast awesomeness of computer science and engineering and trying to find what vibes with me best!

-This website's very mucha work-in-progress, but here are some things to know about me!
+This website's very much a work-in-progress, but here are some things to know about me!

 ???+ note "My Developer Environment"